2021 Official Rules

 A. The Catch-Record-Release™ procedures will be reviewed at each Rules Meeting.

 B. One partner holds the fish on the official AIM Ruler.
 The belly of the fish will face the person measuring the fish.
-The mouth of the fish MUST touch the bump plate on the ruler to the LEFT (Head to Left), and the tail is extended back to its maximum length on the RIGHT end of the ruler (Tail to the Right).
+The mouth of the fish may be opened or closed and MUST touch the bump plate on the ruler to the LEFT (Head to Left), and the tail is extended back to its maximum length on the RIGHT end of the ruler (Tail to the Right).
+You may not insert anything inside the gill plate of the fish while measiring.

 C. The partners agree on the length of the fish to 1/4th inch accuracy.
 If the tail fin touches or crosses a graduation line on the ruler, the official length of the fish for scoring purposes may be lengthened to the next one quarter (1/4th) of an inch line on the ruler.